danrgonzalez/My_Data_Science_Projects/README.md

 The ipython notebook shows all my pre-processing steps and the model selection and validation.

+## Legalese Detection

+Recent California court rulings were utilized to train a supervised NLP model to identify sentences that most resemble legalese.
+The sentences can originate from any text.
+The model was tested on a twitter stream and was able to rank users who are most associated to the legal field.
+Namely, people like Nina Totenberg and Eric Holder score high, while Justin Bieber does not, as expected.

 ## SF Crime Activity Visualization with Processing

 Created a time-lapse visualization to map over 800K data points based on San Francisco's crime activity.
 Processing is a Java based visualization tool.